 - Are expected to submit one chapter draft of the thesis and one other written assignment by early December of senior year – one of the chapter drafts fulfills the requirement for a research paper in the fall GSF Senior Seminar, whose instructor provides assignment guidelines applicable to all GSF seniors, and the second assignment is written for the Independent Study with the thesis advisor.
 These may be drafts of two body chapters, the introduction chapter and a body chapter, or a chapter and an additional extended writing assignment completed with the advisor.

 - Are evaluated by mid-December by the thesis advisor to determine whether they will continue in the honors program based on the quality and substance of work submitted by early December and their commitment to continue.
-The thesis advisor will consult with the instructor of the Senior Seminar and the Director of the Honors Program or the DUS before finalizing this determination.
+The thesis advisor will consult with the instructor of the Senior Seminar and the Director of Undergraduate Studies before finalizing this determination.

 - Will receive a grade from the thesis supervisor for quality of work completed in fulfillment of the requirements in GSF 493 that is finalized in December or the following May, depending on when the research project is completed.
 If the research project is completed in May, the thesis supervisor will enter an interim "Z" grade for GSF 493 until it is replaced by a final grade.